-Your gutters play a big role in how efficiently your roof sheds water.
+Gutters play an important role in how efficiently your roof sheds water.
 When they’re properly sized, they channel moisture into your downspouts and away from vulnerable areas like your flashing, soffits, siding, and foundation.

 For residential gutters, you have two main options: 5″ and 6″.
 This minor but important size difference can affect everything from how they perform to how effectively they protect your home from the elements during high winds or severe storms.